strudeell/OOO-Project-PP/README.md

 Libraries versions were used with:
 * python-3.11

-You can also use the project with our telegram bot https://t.me/rectext_bot.
+You can also use the project with our telegram bot https://t.me/rectext_bot (doesn't work yet, still under development).

 ## Help